ppossanzini/MapZilla/docs/source/Configuration.md

 ## Global property/field filtering

-By default, AutoMapper tries to map every public property/field.
+By default, MapZilla tries to map every public property/field.
 You can filter out properties/fields with the property/field filters:

 ```c#
 var configuration = new MapperConfiguration(cfg =>